PeterHuberSg/WpfWindowsLib/README.md

 ![User has changed data, cannot close window](CannotClose.png)

-An error message shows him which data has changed and asks if he really wants to lose that change by closing or save it by clicking the Save button.
+A warning message shows him which data has changed and asks if he really wants to lose that change by closing or save it by clicking the Save button.